 Ian's "Endeavor" - Meet the 13-year-old behind the original composition "Endeavor".
-Wilson Middle School student Ian Brown talks about his music and the thrill of debuting his work at Wilson's Spring Concert, Thursday May 22, 2014.
+Wilson Middle School student Ian Brown talks about his music and the thrill of debuting his work at Wilson's Spring Concert on, Thursday, May 22, 2014.

-Milestones without Mom- Mia Duarte, 19, holds a photograph of her deceased mother, Edna Duarte, while sitting in the small family park on the site of her family's former home in Rock Island.
-Mia's mother was killed and the house set on fore July 13, 2007.
-"Sitting her holding this photo makes me want to put my arms around her and give her a hug," said Ms. Duarte.
+Milestones without Mom- Mia Duarte, 19, holds a photograph of her deceased mother, Edna Duarte while sitting in the small family park on the site of her family's former home in Rock Island.
+Mia's mother was killed and the house was set on fore July 13, 2007.
+"Sitting here holding this photo makes me want to put my arms around her and give her a hug," said Ms. Duarte.
 The Rock Island High School graduate sat down with the Dispatch/Argus in honor of Mother's Day to talk about life without her mom and her hopes for her mother's killer to come to justice.

 Honor Flight: A soldier's painful memory - On Nov.
-1, 2008 I had the honor of being part of the media contingent which covered the Inaugural Honor Flight of the Quad Cities trip to visit the World War II Memorial in Washington, D.C.
-The trip was a life changing event for me on part because of my experience with a WWII veteran named Joe Colmer of East Moline, Illinois.
-Joe was a real live American hero who like many of his comrades never spoke about the war after they came home.
-On that crisp November day Joe decided, for whatever reason, to share for the first time a memory which had haunted him ever since that day on the battlefield near Villard-de-Lans, France.
-In honor of Veteran's Day I have reedited the original video.
+1, 2008, I had the honor of being part of the media contingent which covered the Inaugural Honor Flight of the Quad Cities trip to visit the World War II Memorial in Washington, D.C.
+The trip was a life-changing event for me in part because of my experience with a WWII veteran named Joe Colmer of East Moline, Illinois.
+Joe was a real live American hero who likes many of his comrades never spoke about the war after they came home.
+On that crisp November day, Joe decided, for whatever reason, to share for the first time a memory which had haunted him ever since that day on the battlefield near Villard-de-Lans, France.
+In honor of Veteran's Day, I have re-edited the original video.
 After returning from Washington I only had time to build an audio slideshow.
 The video is a powerful reminder of the extreme sacrifices paid by Joe and the rest of his generation.